• Skip to primary navigation

 For this particular project, I attached 2 surfboards to the sides of the cake (and therefore did not require any support) while another 2 were poked on the cake as 3D fondant surfboard toppers ( and therefore were attached with 2 toothpicks each so that they could stand in an upright position on the cake.

 • Fondant - I used Satin Ice fondant for all the surfboards and the deco on them.
+You can also make your own fondant with this homemade fondant recipe or marshmallow fondant recipe.

 • Round piping tip - I used the round piping tip to cut out tiny white polka dots for the yellow surfboard.